rboldi07/patch-recovery-revived/README.md

 ### 🟢 GitHub Workflow

-1. Star and fork this repository.
+1. Start and fork this repository.
 2. Trigger the workflow manually via the **Actions** tab.
 3. Provide the inputs:
    - **Model**: your device's model number.